GeorgiaGk/transaction-service/README.md

 1. Clone the repository or download the source code.
 2. Open the project in your preferred Java IDE.
 3. Build the project using Maven (```mvn clean package```) or your IDE.
-4. Run `Main.main()` to start the game.
+4. Run `TransactionServiceApplication.main()` to start the transaction-service.

-Upon running the service, the program will simulate 100 rounds of the game, displaying the results at the end

 ## How to run Unit Tests